YacineLeCodeur/cfsummit2016/readme.md

+#Cloud Foundry Summit 2016 Europe
-#Getting started with the Cloudfoundry Service Broker Framework from evoila
+##Getting started with the Cloudfoundry Service Broker Framework from evoila

 To build a Service Broker for Cloud Foundry is not easy and normaly takes much time.
 With a common aproach and our well designed framework it is possible to do this in less time.